martin-montas/Linux-System-Hardening-Guide/Debian-Based-System/SSH-Security/README.md

 sudo ufw allow from <YOUR_LOCAL_IP> to any port 22 sudo ufw enable
 ```
-Another configuration that should be implement in the context of SSH is Disable root login over SSH:
-Edit `/etc/ssh/sshd_config` and set `PermitRootLogin no`.
-By doing this, you are preventing
-unathorized access to your system from the root account and minimizing the risk of malicious attacks.

-### 2.0 Use Fail2Ban to Prevent SSH Brute-Force Attacks
+### 3.0 Use Fail2Ban to Prevent SSH Brute-Force Attacks
 Here is how to set up Fail2Ban in Debian-based systems.
 1. Install Fail2Ban
 ```bash
 sudo apt install fail2ban